 The residence life and housing office on the Reynolda Campus has a limited number of hall director and compliance advisor positions available to qualified graduate students.
-Please note that tuition scholarships may be available for the hall director position.
-However, such scholarships are not available to students enrolled in divinity, law, liberal studies, MBA, education, and biomedical programs.
-Interested students are urged to contact the Office of Residence Life and Housing for more information by calling 336.758.5185; e-mailing housing@wfu.edu; or visiting the employment section of www.wfu.edu/housing.
+Interested students are urged to contact the Office of Residence Life and Housing for more information by calling 336.758.5185; e-mailing housing@wfu. edu; or visiting the employment section of www. wfu.edu/housing.